-All five panels from the Glen Arbor Arts Center’s inaugural Outdoor Gallery exhibition are now available for acquisition.
-The GAAC is holding an online auction April 28-30, 2021.
-The 5-foot square artworks are reproductions of original, acrylic paintings by Empire artist Mark Mehaffey, winner of the 2020 Outdoor Gallery competition.
+All five panels from the Glen Arbor Arts Center’s 2021 Outdoor Gallery exhibition will be available for acquisition.
+The GAAC is holding an online auction April 26-28, 2022.
+The 5-foot square artworks are reproductions of original, acrylic paintings by Traverse City artist Pam Spicer, winner of the 2021 Outdoor Gallery competition.

 The panels are lightweight aluminum finished with a weather-resistant coating.
 They now hang on the GAAC’s exterior walls, and may be viewed at any time.
 Proceeds from the auction benefit the GAAC’s Outdoor Gallery project.

 Online bidding begins April 26, 9 am, and concludes on April 28, 2 pm.
 Opening bids begin at $600/panel minimum.

 You must be registered or logged in to your account before you are able to place a bid.
 On each auction product page, there is tabbed information about bidding [how to place your bids], artwork details [technical information about the panels, pick-up, winner responsibilities], and an artist’s bio.
 You may want to read this information in advance of your bidding.
 When the bidding opens, there will also be a history of bids tab you can view.

 You can get nose-to-nose with the Outdoor Gallery panels anytime of the day or night.
 They’re always on view on the exterior walls of the GAAC.

 Read about the 2021-22 Outdoor Gallery exhibition of Pam Spicer’s work here.

 You must login or register to bid on auction items when the auction is open.
 It is not necessary to login for viewing only.

 [lrm_form default_tab="login"][lrm_form default_tab=”login” logged_in_message=”You are currently logged in and are all set to place bids on any of the auction items listed below when the auction is open.
 Good luck! “]